rishabh1125/nlp-1.2-context-lebelling/README.md

-Other important standard assumptions taken, which are usually taken in NLP modeling - Data completeness : Here the assumptions are that the data provided to us covers all significant labels.
+Other important standard assumptions taken, which are usually taken in NLP modeling -
+1. **Data completeness** : Here the assumptions are that the data provided to us covers all significant labels.
 Any new dataset on this shall give no effect.
-Language independence: Since the entire training data set is in English language, we assume that all other and coming reviews will be in English as well.
+1. **Language independence**: Since the entire training data set is in English language, we assume that all other and coming reviews will be in English as well.
-Bag-of-Words (BoW) Model: This is standard simplification where the order of words in a document is ignored, and only the frequency of words is considered.
-It assumes that the words in a document are independent of each other.